 Black powder, also known as gunpowder, was the earliest known chemical explosive.
 Its discovery in 9th century China was made by Taoist alchemists who inadvertently created it during their quest for an elixir of immortality.
 The powder was poured into hallowed out bamboo sticks, forming the first man made fireworks, and used to frighten away evil spirits and bring happiness and prosperity.

 This body of work ostensively documents worldly events memorialized with pyrotechnics, in an attempt to frame the varying roles that fireworks and their derivatives have continually played through history, and think through the ways that spectacle, celebration and capitalism have become almost indistinguishable in the contemporary era.

-With a large-format film camera, each photograph is made using one or more in- camera techniques, such as long and overlapping exposures and unorthodox combinations of focus and aperture, to select, sculpt and multiply the explosions onto a single sheet of film, which is then scanned and printed in the negative by making a facsimile enlargement of itself.
+Working with a large-format film camera, these photographs were made using one or more in-camera techniques, such as long-exposure, multiple-exposure, or unorthodox combinations of focus and aperture, to select, sculpt and multiply the explosions onto a single sheet of film, which is scanned and then printed as a facsimile enlargement of the original negative.

 The resulting images endeavour to deconstruct the cliché by reversing the intrinsic hierarchy of the negative-positive process, a technology little changed since Fox-Talbot made his ‘photogenic drawings’ almost two hundred years ago.
 What is not seen is just as important as what is.
 What is black is equally important as what is white.
 The negative image, elevated to function as the definitive work, is grounded in the anomalous and animates an otherwise simple reading that is both transformative and familiar, expanding upon an underlying dialogue with more traditional modes of art-making.